 I wish I would know enough to express in words how beautiful the fabrics of Luang Prabang.
 I had a glimpse of the world of Hmong fabric while traveling in Sa Pa, Vietnam.
 At the restaurant called, Hmong sisters, they had adorned the wall with handwoven natural fabric.

 Later, they appeared in front of my eyes in Luang Prabang.
 The astounding human heritage of shared intangible cultural elements made their presence felt again!

 A lot of weaving villages surround the Old town of Luang Prabang.
-As a part of a day trip, you can visit them coupled with the waterfall or the caves.
+As a part of a day trip from Luang Prabang, you can visit them coupled with the waterfall or the caves.

 Ma Te Sai and Kop Noi Gallery are some of the premium choices if you are looking for natural and locally sourced Laos fabrics.

 Instead you may visit the Ock Pop Tok Living Crafts Center.
 It is closer to the town, has a complimentary shuttle system from Old Town City center and has a number of workshops to take part in.
 From weaving a bamboo basket to learning the secret of silk weaving, you have endless opportunities here.
 Ock Pop Tok employs local Laos women from distant villages, is pretty popular among tourists and significantly gives away to the society.
 I saw them setting up a stall as the Visit Luang Prabang festival was on full swing near the night market.
 Their art is exquisite and customized to suit the needs of western travelers.

 This organization employs as many as 500 rural artisans and you can see them at work.
 Ock Pop Tok is a fair price organization.
 Employees are paid fair price for the work they do.